 - Ending on or after Oct 1, 2015 and before Oct 1, 2016: $2.17 per covered life

 - Ending on or after Oct 1, 2016 and before Oct 1, 2017: $2.26 per covered life

 - Ending on or after Oct 1, 2017 and before Oct 1, 2018: $2.39 per covered life

 - Ending on or after Oct 1, 2018 and before Oct 1, 2019: $2.45 per covered life

-The fee is indexed for future years, and ends in 2019.
+The fee is indexed for each year, and ends in 2019.

 Participating employees and dependents are counted as covered lives.
 For HRA and health FSA plans, just count each participating employee as a covered life.

 How does the employer/plan sponsor pay the fee to the IRS?